A blocked milk duct or breastfeeding mastitis - how to tell the difference

 While most health providers have knowledge of the appropriate treatment for blocked milk ducts and mastitis there are still doctors thatmay advise you not to feed from the infected breast or not to breastfeed at all.
 If given this advice, get a second opinion or contact a lactation consultant in the area.

-Lactation consultants can be extremely helpful treating and preventing mastitis.
+Lactation consultants can be extremely helpful with breastfeeding difficulties such as treating and preventing mastitis.

 Do not put yourself at risk of complications and unnecessary deprive your baby from all the nutritional and immunological benefits provided by breast milk.